envmetagen/metabinkit/README.md

 --TopFamily=30,--Family=70	phy1 alignments below 70 are removed, additionally alignments below 55 are removed

 ```

+Using a very low "Top.." threshold, e.g. 0.001, unless justified, is likely prone to over-classifying the sequence to the incorrect taxonomy, as many very similar alignments will be discarded.
+Nevertheless, if the best alignment for a query has e.g. a %identity of 85, and the family level threshold (`-F, --Family`) is low e.g. 70%, it is reasonable to apply a `--TopFamily` threshold to only consider alignments within a certain range of the best alignment, increasing the likelihood of binning at family level.

 #### Why is only the classical seven-rank taxonomy considered?